pulsewidth/pulsewidth.github.io/log/211004-soundwalk_stuff.md

-some things in preparation for an electromagnetic soundwalk livestream that I did yesterday afternoon.
+some things packed in preparation for an electromagnetic soundwalk livestream that I did yesterday afternoon.

 ![sound_things](log/image/211003.jpg)